 Graduate students benefit from the diverse and unique habitats that the Gulf of Maine has to offer for research in Marine Sciences.
 In addition to these excellent regional research opportunities, the world-wide research activities of SMS faculty provide excellent opportunities for research throughout the global ocean.

 SMS offers a wide variety of courses and extensive research opportunities to match graduate students’ interests.
 You can browse SMS’s research clusters and individual faculty web pages to learn more about graduate student opportunities.
 Prospective graduate students are strongly encouraged to contact faculty and graduate students directly to discuss common research interests.
 Identifying prospective faculty advisor(s) is an essential step towards entering our program.
+Graduate program learning outcomes can be found here.

 Application Process and Criteria